GoogleCloudPlatform/spanner-migration-tool/docs/troubleshoot/minimal.md

 # Error handling
 {: .no_toc }

-This section gives information about how to track errors that have occurred during migration via metrics and how to retry the errored records.
+This section gives information about how to track errors that have occurred during minimal downtime migration via metrics and how to retry the errored records.

 <details open markdown="block">
   <summary>